BNortonnul/1.4.7-thing/README.md

 #Day 4- December 1:
 The day began by completing script which would allow for resizing the images.
 We then implemented the merging images script, which was successful.
+We then began to tweak the code to allow more functionality.